arbyteconsulting/rialto/README.md

 **AI ↔ FileMaker**

 AI generates the plain-text representation of a FileMaker script.
-Rialto translates it into a FileMaker script that can be pasted directly into the FileMaker Pro Script Workspace.
+Rialto translates it into FileMaker script XML that can be pasted directly into the FileMaker Pro Script Workspace.

 **AI writes the script.
 Rialto makes it FileMaker.**

+---

 ## Licence